GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab5-solution/README.md

 ## 5.1	Start gs-agent and gs-ui

-5.1.1 Find your host name by running "hostname" command.

-    yuval-pc:~ yuval$ hostname
-    yuval-pc

-5.1.2 Navigate to %XAP_HOME/bin <br />
+5.1.1 Navigate to %XAP_HOME/bin <br />
-5.1.3 Edit setenv-overrides.sh and put your host name as a value for XAP_MANAGER_SERVERS parameter.

-    export XAP_MANAGER_SERVERS=yuval-pc

-5.1.4 Start gs-agent with one GSM, one LUS and 2 GSCs.
+5.1.2 Start gs-agent with one GSM, one LUS and 2 GSCs.

-    ./xap host run-agent --auto --gsc=2
+    ./gs.sh host run-agent --auto --gsc=5

 5.1.5 Start gs-ui.